University College of Engineering, Kakatiya University

-The University College of Engineering, Kakatiya University is a public engineering institute located in Kothagudem, India.
+The University College of Engineering, Kakatiya University is a public engineering institute located in Kothagudem, Telangana, India.
 Formerly known as the Kothagudem School of Mines (KSM).
 It is the first mining college in Telangana and the second in India.

 History

 The first of all UCE, UCE(KU)] erstwhile KSM, started functioning in 1956 with single department Mining Engineering.

 Established in 1976, the University College of Engineering, Kakatiya University, is the oldest institution for mining in Telangana.
 It was formerly known as Kothagudem School of Mines, originally established under osmania University.
 It was later made a college under Kakatiya University under which many names were changed for the institute now settling with the name University college of engineering.